SharpC2/Documentation/index.rst

 Introduction
 ============

-SharpC2 is a Command and Control (C2) framework written in C#, made of three main elements:
+SharpC2 is a Command and Control (C2) framework written in C#.
+It's made of three main elements:

 - An ASP.NET Core Team Server.
 - A .NET Framework Implant.